Yiyang-Ian-Li/NGQA/task_0_raw_data_processing/README.md

 1. Now all tags in the table should be stored as integer
 2. `user_info_data.csv` table now contains all information on the user side, next step is to:

     a.
 Do a filtering based on the stauts columns for a rough filtering.
+(DONE)

     b.
 Prompt the data to generate a sentence that serves as the context of the user side info.

+3. We move up the standards of hypertension from 130-80 to 140-90, which again is more strict standard.
+4. We use the status for an analysis on the users.
+Please refer the details to our weekly reports.